Kentwood, Louisiana

 Kentwood is a rural town in Tangipahoa Parish, Louisiana, United States, near the Mississippi state line.
 The population was 2,198 at the 2010 census.
-It is part of the Hammond Micropolitan Statistical Area.
+It is part of the Hammond MSA.
 Kentwood is best known as the hometown of singer Britney Spears.

 History

-This rural town was founded by Amos Kent in 1893.
+Amos Kent assisted in laying out the town.
+The Postmaster named the town in honor of Kent on February 29, 1888.

-On August 30, 2012, pressure on a dam on the Tangipahoa River to the north of the town as a result of Hurricane Isaac led to Louisiana Governor Bobby Jindal calling for a mandatory evacuation of the town due to fears of large-scale flooding from Lake Tangipahoa.
-The evacuation order was later rescinded and the dam held.
+On August 30, 2012, damage was caused by pressure on the 2,300 foot Percy Quin dam, a dam on the Tangipahoa River north of Kentwood, as a result of Hurricane Isaac, led to Louisiana Governor Bobby Jindal calling for a mandatory evacuation of the town due to fears of large-scale flooding from Lake Tangipahoa.
+The evacuation order, which was amended twice, was later rescinded as the dam held.
+The lake was drawn down so repairs could be made.

+The 490-acre Lake Tangipahoa, which opened in 1939 and is located six miles south of McComb, Mississippi, was reopened in 2016.
+Repairs had been completed in 2014 and the lake restocked.

 Geography

 According to the United States Census Bureau, the town has a total area of 6.9 sqmi, of which 6.9 sqmi is land and 0.14% is water.

 Demographics

-2020 census

 As of the 2020 United States census, there were 2,145 people, 771 households, and 421 families residing in the town.